tobiasbeiser/uibk-poc-datastructure-benchmark/exercise12/sheet_12_sol.md

   - `precallC`
   -  Also don't forget to add `-finline-functions` to your makefile.
 We can also increase the size of inlined functions with `-finline-limit=n`
 - reorder: Reordering the vmcases such that `OP_CALL` and `OP_TAILCALL` are at the beginning of the `vmdispatch` statement

+We also tried changing the behaviour of the Garbage Collection but couldn't notice any differences.
+We tried:
+- changing the parameters
+- changing the GC mode
+- disabling GC altogether

+Maybe changing the allocator would result in great performance increases but doing that seemed way too complex.

 ### Results